 Can lactose intolerance be cured?

-Lactose intolerance is not a disease and there is no cure for (re)becoming lactose tolerant.
-The only way to get rid of the symptoms is to stop consuming lactose or to help the body digest this complex sugar.
-For this, there are food supplements based on the enzyme lactase that you can take before consuming lactose, as well as specific probiotics to be taken daily in order to be able to eat normally and to facilitate meals taken outside the home.
+No, because lactose intolerance is not an illness and there is currently no cure for (re)becoming lactose-tolerant.
+The only way to put an end to the symptoms is to stop consuming lactose (which involves being very vigilant about the foods you eat, and is difficult to live with socially). or to help the body digest this complex sugar.
+To achieve this, there are food supplements based onlactase enzyme which you can take before consuming lactose, as well as specific probiotics to be taken daily so that you can eat normally and make meals away from home easier.

 👇 Say goodbye to the symptoms of lactose intolerance with Lactolerance 👇